Peter Zoller: Awards

 In 2001, Peter Zoller became full member of the Austrian Academy of Sciences.
-In 2008 he was elected to the United States National Academy of Sciences and the Royal Netherlands Academy of Arts and Sciences, in 2009 to the Spanish Royal Academy of Sciences, in 2010 to the German Academy of Sciences Leopoldina, in 2012 to the European Academy of Sciences, in 2013 to the Academia Europaea, in 2023 in the Accademia Nazionale dei Lincei, and in 2024 to the Bavarian Academy of Sciences and Humanities.
+In 2008 he was elected to the United States National Academy of Sciences and the Royal Netherlands Academy of Arts and Sciences, in 2009 to the Spanish Royal Academy of Sciences, in 2010 to the German Academy of Sciences Leopoldina, in 2012 to the European Academy of Sciences, in 2013 to the Academia Europaea, in 2023 in the Accademia Nazionale dei Lincei, in 2024 to the Bavarian Academy of Sciences and Humanities, in 2025 to the Chinese Academy of Sciences and in 2026 to the Royal Society.

 Books

 Peter Zoller and Crispin Gardiner have jointly written: